Kingdom of Pajang: Early history

 After the death of Trenggana in 1546, then Sunan Prawata took the throne.
 However, Sultan Prawata was killed by his cousin, Arya Penangsang, the regent (bupati) of Jipang in 1547.
-After that, Arya Penangsang tried to kill Hadiwijaya but failed.
+After that, Arya Penangsang tried to kill Adiwijaya but failed.

-With the support of Ratu Kalinyamat (the regent (bupati) of Jepara and daughter of Trenggana), Hadiwijaya and his followers succeeded in defeating Arya Penangsang.
-Hadiwijaya then seized the throne of Demak and founded the Kingdom of Pajang.
+With the support of Ratu Kalinyamat (the regent (bupati) of Jepara and daughter of Trenggana), Adiwijaya and his followers succeeded in defeating Arya Penangsang.
+Adiwijaya then seized the throne of Demak and founded the Kingdom of Pajang.